karbassi/mastery-curriculum/2_variables_and_statements.md

 When the Universe began, the great computer in the sky ran a 'Universe' program, and created the Universe.
 It also created some denizens for that Universe: the moon and stars.

 When our computer sets up a Ruby world, it creates a Universe ('main program function'), and it adds a bunch of useful denizens to it.
 In Ruby, we call these denizens 'objects'.
-One good example of such a 'pre-created' object are _integers_(1).
+One good example of such a 'pre-created' object are _numbers_.

 <gif demonstarting program starting and some numbers coming into existence: zoom in on the numbers to show they exist>